Atom scattering off a vibrating surface: An example of chaotic scattering with three degrees of freedom: The 3-dof model: the inelastic scattering case

 Now let us proceed to $E_0$ = 2.0125.
-The cross-sections with complete and partial illumination of the domain of initial conditions is plotted in parts (c) and (d) of Fig.8.
+The cross-sections with complete and partial illumination of the domain of initial conditions is plotted in parts (c) and (d) of Fig.~\ref{secciones} respectively.
 When we compare parts (b) and (d) of the figure, then we see the beginning of the fusion process in the upper right part of the main structure.
 Parts (e) and (f) show the complete and the partial cross-section for $E_0$ = 2.1.
-Here the fusion has proceeded to strong deviations compared to $E_0$ = 1.9.
+Here the fusion has proceeded to large deviations compared to $E_0$ = 1.9.
 Parts (g) and (h) show the cross-sections for $E_0$ = 2.16 and parts (i) and (j) show it for $E_0$ = 2.175.
 Here the region $R$ has already turned into a single vertical stripe.
-However, as Fig.6 (e) shows there are still remnants of the additional $\det J =0$ curves which create the additional rainbow structures around $\theta_f \approx 7 \pi / 16$.
+However, as Fig.~\ref{det0_zoom} (e) shows there are still remanets of the additional $\det J =0$ curves which create the additional rainbow structures around $\theta_f \approx 7 \pi / 16$.
 Finally, the parts (k) and (l) show the cross-section for $E_0$ = 2.45, where the transformation process of the region $R$ is finished.
 Here the rainbow structure coming from $R$ is again just the projection of half a torus.
+Compare it with one of the two strong structures ( the one sitting mainly at higher values of $\theta_f$ ) seen in part (b) of the figure.
+We see a similarity, which indicates that the completed fusion process of two generic regions of continuity results in a single generic region of continuity.

-The sequence of changes we have just seen is the typical one for any fusion of regions of continuity of the scattering functions.
+The sequence of changes presented is the typical one for any fusion of regions of continuity of the scattering functions.
 It is the 3-dof generalization of the 2-dof fusion events explained in Ref.\cite{jung}.